DmlXavier/Explorer/level-02/README.md

 <br/>

 ## Challenges 03 and 04
 Like the first challenge, here i was given "broken" code and had to fix it in order to recreate the layout provided.
-Both 02 and 03 used the same layout as a model.
+Both 03 and 04 used the same layout as a model.

-In the second challenge, like the first, i was given "broken" CSS and HTML code.<br> In the third, i was given "correct" code but confusing and not acessibility-friendly HTML.
+In the third challenge, like the first, i was given "broken" CSS and HTML code.<br> In the fourth, i was given "correct" code but confusing and not acessibility-friendly HTML.
 I had to change it to have better readability and acessibility.

 These assignments were made to practice these concepts:
 - Making understandable and acessible HTML: